-Dr. Ben-Zeev’s research has been supported by grants and awards from the National Institutes of Health (NIH) National Science Foundation (NSF) Center for Medicare and Medicaid Innovation (CMMI) Patient Centered Outcomes Research Institute (PCORI), SYNERGY Clinical and Translational Science Institute, Myrtlewood Foundation, and John Sloan Dickey Center for International Understanding.
-He publishes extensively in scientific journals and is a regular speaker at national and international scientific meetings including invited presentations at the White House and National Institute of Mental Health Director’s Innovation Speaker series.
+Ben-Zeev has extensive experience designing and leading technology-based mental health research, in a variety of settings (e.g., community, psychiatric inpatient units, outpatient clinics) and countries.
+He serves as the inaugural editor of the Technology in Mental Health Column in Psychiatric Services (scientific journal published by the American Psychiatric Association).
+Ben-Zeev’s research has been supported by grants and awards from the National Institutes of Health (NIH), National Science Foundation (NSF) Center for Medicare and Medicaid Innovation (CMMI) Patient Centered Outcomes Research Institute (PCORI), SYNERGY Clinical and Translational Science Institute, Myrtlewood Foundation, and John Sloan Dickey Center.
+His work has been covered by the New York Times, NPR, Slate, Wired Magazine, the Economist, and the Washington Post.
+He is a regular speaker at national and international scientific meetings including invited presentations at the National Institute of Mental Health, the National Academy of Sciences, and the White House.

 Department of Psychiatry and Behavioral Sciences